pkarsy/rfboot/README.md

 # rfboot

-Atmega328 Bootloader for wireless (OTA) code uploads, using the CC1101 RF chip.
+Atmega328p Bootloader for wireless (OTA) code uploads, using the CC1101 RF chip.</br>
+rfboot is already extremely reliable.
+I use it for all my projects, even those without any need for RF connectivity, because I can work with dosens of projects in parallel without any need to swap serial cables.</br>
+It is also stable, in the sense than all older rfboot installations are compatible with the newest uploading tool.

 Included :

-- The actual bootloader, intended to be installed to the project's MCU (atmega328), via an ISP programmer.
+- The actual bootloader, intended to be installed to the project's MCU (atmega328p), via an ISP programmer.
-- A powerful utility (rftool) to easily create new projects (the directory structure) using rfboot as bootloader.
+- A suitable utility (rftool) to easily create new projects (the directory structure) using rfboot as bootloader.
-The same utility used for code upload.
+The same tool is used for code upload.
 Every project is created with unique RF settings and a preconfigured Makefile.
-A "make send" does all the job  needed.
+While developing, a "make send" uploads the code wirelessly.
 - Instructions to assemble a **usb2rf module**, witch allows us to upload code to the target and, **equally important**, to use a Serial Terminal (like gtkterm) to send and receive text, analogous to Serial.print()  and Serial.read().